The Rockers: Tag team title controversy (1990)

-Break up and beyond
+Break up and beyond (1991-1992)

 After teaming together since 1985, The Rockers split up in December 1991 after backstage disputes.
 The exact nature of the dispute has not been confirmed by the WWF other than it was a monetary issue that led to Jannetty quitting the WWF on behalf of both Rockers.
 According to Michaels's book, Jannetty had claimed that World Championship Wrestling were willing to give them a very high guaranteed contract but when Michaels inquired about it, it turned out to be an exaggeration.
 Jannetty disputes this saying that Michaels was the driving force suggesting to quit the WWF, but had Jannetty do the phone call to ask for a release from their contract.
 When Vince McMahon actually agreed to let them go Michaels appeared shocked according to him, and later went to McMahon unbeknownst to him to explain this was Jannetty's idea only and that he had no intention of leaving the WWF himself.
 After cooler heads prevailed it was decided that The Rockers should split with Michaels turning heel to feud with Jannetty.
 Jannetty was not happy about the team splitting, while Michaels could not wait to work as a singles wrestler.

 On screen there was no mention of what went on backstage, instead Michaels and Jannetty started to show signs of dissension.
 During a singles match between Michaels and Ric Flair, Jannetty rolled Shawn into the ring to get pinned.
 Michaels took this as Jannetty costing him the match instead of helping out (though this was a storyline).
 At the 1991 Survivor Series Jannetty caused Michaels to be eliminated by accidentally slamming one of the Nasty Boys into him after which The Rockers argued.
 After the buildup, The Rockers wrestled one last match on television, a title shot at The Legion of Doom which The Rockers lost after which Jannetty and Michaels argued over who was to blame.
+After Survivor Series, they continued to feud with the Nasty Boys in a series of house shows throughout November and into December.
+Their last match together was a loss to the Beverly Brothers on December 30, 1991, at a house show in Green Bay, Wisconsin.